-With

-Without Ove er-Allotment

-Ove er-Allotment Exe rcised in Full

-IPO price per Ordinary Share \$ 4.00 \$ 4.00

-Net tangible book value per Ordinary Share as of March 31, 2024 \$ 2.32 \$ 2.32

-As adjusted net tangible book value per Ordinary Share attributable to existing shareholders from

-this offering \$ 0.00 \$ 0.02

-Pro forma net tangible book value per Ordinary Share immediately after this offering \$ 2.32 \$ 2.34

-Amount of dilution in net tangible book value per Ordinary Share to new investors in the offering \$ 1.68 \$ 1.66
+With Without Over-A llotment Exercised in 01 ver-Allotment Full Assumed IPO price per Ordinary Share \$ 4.00 \$ 4.00 Net tangible book value per Ordinary Share as of March 31, 2024 \$ 2.32 \$ 2.32 As adjusted net tangible book value per Ordinary Share attributable to existing shareholders from this offering \$ 0.00 \$ 0.02 Pro forma net tangible book value per Ordinary Share immediately after this offering \$ 2.32 \$ 2.34 Amount of dilution in net tangible book value per Ordinary Share to new investors in the offering \$ 1.68 \$ 1.66

 The following charts illustrate our pro forma proportionate ownership as of March 31, 2024, upon completion of this offering by existing shareholders and investors in this Offering, compared to the relative amounts paid by each group.
-The charts reflect payment by existing shareholders as of the date the consideration was received and by investors in this Offering at the offering price without deduction of commissions or expenses.
+The charts reflect payment by existing shareholders as of the date the consideration was received and by investors in this Offering at the assumed offering price without deduction of commissions or expenses.
 The chart further assumes no changes in net tangible book value other than those resulting from the offering and the over-allotment option is not exercised.